john-and-jaden/FailureGuaranteed/Ideas.md

 - Each heat trail has a heat level that decreases over time
 - Trail is destroyed when heat level is 0
 - Enemies can only detect heat trail if the heat level is greater than their heat-sense threshold
+- Trails store a reference to the next heat trail

 ## Enemy
 - Spawn in waves of enemies